RemixVSL/iomemory-vsl/README.md

 Therefore it is NOT meant for production use, just for testing purposes.

 ## Current version
+The current version is derived from iomemory-vsl-3.2.16.
 At the moment there is a lot of code redesign ongoing.
 You can find the bleeding edge development in the next_generation branch.
 Despite its name it is more mature than the master.
 Especially it fixes several known bugs:
 - silent IO drops
 - crashes during driver unload
 - SCSI queue settings
 - BIO status handling

 ## Important note!!!
 Only the version and next_generation branches are tested, nothing else.
 The driver may in fact work with older or newer kernels.
 The next_generation branch is currently running in a CEPH cluster with official LTS kernel 4.14 and works quite well.
 Testing and running with the kernel module has been done on Ubuntu and Redhat.
 *** the untested branch has only been compiled and loaded not device tested ***